Diving into Famous Modern Art: More Than Just Squiggles and Squares?

 Fauvism (c.
 1905-1908)

 • The Gist: Wild beasts!
 (That's what "Fauves" means).
 Intense, non-naturalistic color used for emotional impact.
 Bold brushwork, simplified forms.
 It was shocking!
+Imagine walking into a gallery and seeing trees painted bright red and skies in electric blue – it was a jolt to the system.

 • Key Names: Henri Matisse, André Derain.